seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Then, window, let day in, and let life out.

 **ROMEO**
-Farewell, farewell! one kiss, and I’ll descend.
+Farewell, farewell! one kiss, and I'll descend.

 *He goeth down*